bpo/cheap-secrets/README.md

 ## Background ##

-A technique like this was used at an employer of mine years ago, it made sharing secrets across a technical team trivial and relatively secure.
+A technique like this was used at an employer of mine years ago, it made sharing secrets across a technical team simple and relatively secure.

 I've implemented a version of it at every bootstrapped company I've worked with since.
 It's an easy way to securely share secrets across a team that groks